Shaik2003/robotspace/README.md

 Omega limiting is used where we reduce omega in high speeds by limiting the radius of curvature

+    * Subscribes to "/aruco_pos" to get relative position of the aruco marker
+    * Subscribes to "/odom" to get current position of the bot

+    * Publishes to "/cmd_vel" velocities of the bot
+    * Publishes to "/desired_marker_id" the aurco marker id it needs location of

 ## Build and Run: